 Cruises remind me of a time when people dressed for dinner and had a regular occasion to wear formal attire.
 However, I rarely need formal wear at home.
 Does that mean I had to buy a lot of clothes to go on a cruise?
 No.

 Shorts, hats and swimwear are appropriate in most areas of the ship – including the buffet, but most people dress up for dinner in the dining room.

 Here is the dress code for most nights in the dining room.

 - shirts with collars (like dress shirts or polos)

 I've noticed on our most recent Royal Caribbean and Carnival cruises that the dress code is not enforced.
 Plenty of people wore shorts and tees in the dining room.
 I like to dress up, but on many ships, you can wear whatever is comfortable for you.

 I worried about formal night on my first cruise, but it isn't a big deal.
 Whatever “formal dress” means to you is OK for formal night.
 I've seen everything from beaded gowns and full suits to casual dresses and shirts without ties.
 We usually aim for somewhere in between.

-Cruise “staterooms” are tiny.
-They are so tiny that when I went on my first cruise, we all burst into laughter when we saw the room.
+Cruise “staterooms” are often tiny.
+They are so small that when I went on my first cruise, we all burst into laughter when we saw the room.
 The whole bathroom is not much bigger than a standard bathtub.